-1 comes with an external near exchanger it shall also be tax exempt, but a standard not water talls is 2 not exempt from state sales tax.
+2 not exempt from state sales tax.
 3 (58) Returned property The amount charged for property returned by customers upon 4 rescission of the contract of sale when the entire amount exclusive of handling charges paid for 5 the property is refunded in either cash or credit, and where the property is returned within one 6 hundred twenty (120) days from the date of delivery.
-7 (59) Dietary Supplements From the sale and from the storage, use, or other 8 consumption of dietary supplements as defined in § 44-18-7.1(l)(v), sold on prescriptions.
+7 (59) Dietary Supplements From the sale and from the storage, use, or other 8 consumption of dietary supplements as defined in § 44-18-7.1(1)(v), sold on prescriptions.
 9 (60) Blood From the sale and from the storage, use, or other consumption of human 10 blood.
-11 (61) Agricultural products for human consumption From the sale and from the storage, 12 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 13 constitute food for human consumption and of livestock of the kind the products of which 14 ordinarily constitutes fibers for human use.
-15 (62) Diesel emission control technology From the sale and use of diesel retrofit 16 technology that is required by § 31-47.3-4.
+11 (61) Agricultural products for human consumption From the sale and from the storage 12 use, or other consumption of livestock and poultry of the kinds of products that ordinarily 13 constitute food for human consumption and of livestock of the kind the products of which 14 ordinarily constitutes fibers for human use.
+15 (62) Diesel emission control technology From the sale and use of diesel retrofi 16 technology that is required by § 31-47.3-4.
 17 (63) Feed for certain animals used in commercial farming From the sale of feed for 18 animals as described in § 44-18-30(61).
-19 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 20 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 21 malt beverages from December 1, 2013, through June 30, 2015; provided, further, 22 notwithstanding § 6-13-1 or any other general or public law to the contrary, alcoholic beverages, 23 as defined in § 44-18-7.1, shall not be subject to minimum markup from December 1, 2013, 24 through June 30, 2015.
+19 (64) Alcoholic beverages From the sale and storage, use, or other consumption in this 20 state by a Class A licensee of alcoholic beverages, as defined in § 44-18-7.1, excluding beer and 21 malt beverages; provided, further, notwithstanding § 6-13-1 or any other general or public law to 22 the contrary, alcoholic beverages, as defined in § 44-18-7.1, shall not be subject to minimum 23 markup.
+24 SECTION 2.

-SECTION 2.
 This act shall take effect upon passage.